Rickrolling: Post-peak usage

+After the cultural saturation of rickrolling, it continued to be recognised positively.
 University of Oregon-based a cappella group On The Rocks posted a video of themselves singing "Never Gonna Give You Up" on the New York City Subway in March 2010; the video went viral and brought fame to the group.
-The same month, members of the Oregon state legislature, spearheaded by Jefferson Smith, slipped snippets of the song's lyrics into speeches they gave on the floor of the legislature in 2011.
+The same month, members of the Oregon state legislature, spearheaded by Jefferson Smith of the legislature's lower house, slipped snippets of the song's lyrics into speeches they gave in 2011.
 Smith stitched together a video compilation of these snippets into the full song, posted on April Fools' Day.
-On 27 July 2011, the Twitter account of the White House, being operated by Brian Deese, posted a rickroll link during a chat session, in response to a user who had criticised the tone of the session's posts.
+On 27 July 2011, the Twitter account of the White House, during a chat session run by staffer Brian Deese, posted a rickroll link in response to a user who had criticised the dull tone of the session's posts.
 The White House's rickroll contributed to the popularity of the meme.

-The rock band Foo Fighters performed a rickroll to counterprotest a homophobic demonstration by Westboro Baptist Church in Kansas City, Missouri, in August 2015, mirroring the tactic used by Anonymous against Scientology.
-In 2015, members of Anonymous began rickrolling the Islamic State of Iraq and Syria by hacking into websites used to promote the group.
-Reporter James Geddes wrote, "Until now, Rickrolling has generally been used as a harmless internet prank, but now it’s being used in a war that has much bigger stakes," while Corey Charlton wrote that the prank was "giving ISIS a taste of its own medicine", as the group used social media tactics to unexpectedly spread its propaganda.
+In 2015, members of Anonymous began rickrolling the Islamic State of Iraq and Syria (ISIS) by hacking into websites used to promote the group and spamming related hashtags.
+Reporter James Geddes wrote, "Until now, Rickrolling has generally been used as a harmless internet prank, but now it's being used in a war that has much bigger stakes," while reporter Corey Charlton wrote that the prank was "giving ISIS a taste of its own medicine", as the group used social media tactics to unexpectedly spread its propaganda.